justinmahar/react-social-media-embed/README.md

 import { PlaceholderEmbed } from 'react-social-media-embed';
 ```

 A placeholder is shown while loading.
 If you do not specify a placeholder via the `embedPlaceholder` prop, a default `PlaceholderEmbed` placeholder component will be used.
-Disable the placeholder with the `placeholderDisabled` prop.
+You can disable the placeholder with the `placeholderDisabled` prop.

 The default placeholder will size itself according to the width and/or height you specify for the embed.
 If none are specified, it will fall back to a default size appropriate for the given social media platform.
+You can pass custom props (such as `style`) to the default placeholder via `placeholderProps` to override any default behavior.

 See the [PlaceholderEmbed docs](https://justinmahar.github.io/react-social-media-embed/?path=/docs/placeholder-placeholderembed--example) for more.